 In order to state accounts receivable at their realizable value, the Department provides a reserve for doubtful accounts.
 Accounts are identified as doubtful after two years and are written off when all legal efforts to collect have been exhausted.
-For the years ended December 31, 2021 and 2020 the allowance for doubtful accounts balance was \$5,065 in each year.
+For the years ended December 31, 2022 and 2021 the allowance for doubtful accounts balance was \$5,498 and \$5,065, respectively.